apache/spark/README.md

 [run tests for a module, or individual tests](http://spark.apache.org/developer-tools.html#individual-tests).

 There is also a Kubernetes integration test, see resource-managers/kubernetes/integration-tests/README.md

-For PySpark test coverage, see [this coverage report for the latest commit](https://spark-test.github.io/pyspark-coverage-site/).

 ## A Note About Hadoop Versions